 Should people with diabetes get a flu shot?
 Absolutely.
 Especially!
 Here’s why.

-Flu season is in full effect.
-Peeking in February, it is common for people to catch the flu through May.
+Flu season starts in early Fall.
+Peeking in February, it is common for people to catch the flu through April, and even into May.
 And, while all are at risk, diabetes can really make matters worse.

 The Center for Disease Control and Prevention (CDC) says people with diabetes are 3-times more likely to get the flu, and can have a much more difficult recovery.
 Here are some key points from the CDC about why it’s so important to get a flu shot if you have diabetes: